pinojs/pino/docs/help.md

 <a id="best-performance-for-stdout"></a>
 ## Best performance for logging to `stdout`

-The best performance for logging directly to stdout is achieved by using the default configuration:
+The best performance for logging directly to stdout is _usually_ achieved by using the default configuration:

 ```js